ta18/learn-hugo/content/english/faq/python3/venv/index.md

 ## Interest

-The state of the art regarding Machine Learning Python programming consists of using a __Python Virtual Environment__ (PVE) to encapsulate each project in a dedicated and sustainable environment.<br>
+The state of the art regarding Python programming (Machine Learning, Data processing...) consists of using a __Python Virtual Environment__ (PVE) to encapsulate each project in a dedicated and sustainable environment.<br>
 A PVE provides a dedicated computing environment containing a specific installation of Python:
 * independent of other Python installs likely to coexist on the same machine,